ArielOliveira/MazeGenerator/README.md

 ## Execution
-The executable takes 2 arguments from command line, one for the map size other for the cell size, always pick an odd number for the map size, otherwise the maze won't fit well in the boundaries.
+- The executable takes 2 arguments from command line, one for the map size other for the cell size, always pick an odd number for the map size, otherwise the maze won't fit well in the boundaries.
 By default map size will be 33x33 and cell size 32.
+     - Example: ./MazeGen 65 32
+     This example generates a 64x64 map with a 32 size in pixels cell

 ## Demo
  - 16x16 Maze